Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Multicomponent Kernels

 Basically, wherever the kernel is computed with test points, we use the component kernel of interest.
 The overall mean and variance can be reconstructed from the components via \citep{Duvenaud2014}

-To do the same in the state space framework, recall that the structure of a sum/product of kernels given in the previous sections treat the dynamics of each component as independent (i.e., the matrices are combined in block diagonal form).
+To do the same in the state-space framework, recall that the structure of a sum/product of kernels given in the previous sections treat the dynamics of each component as independent (i.e., the matrices are combined in block-diagonal form).
 Thus, the Kalman/RTS algorithms by construction provide us with all of the component means and variances, which get summed together when projecting through the coupled observation matrix $\H = (\H_1 \;\H_2\; \dots)$.
 To pick out just one component, we can simply do

 where

 picks out just the observation matrix for the component of interest.